 A perfect example of this is lifting a ball in the air.
 When a ball is lifted in the air, its gravitational potential energy is increased as it moves farther away from the ground.

-The potential energy due to elevated position is known as the gravitational potential energy.
+The potential energy due to an elevated position is known as the gravitational potential energy.
 This is equal to the work done against gravity in lifting it.

 Ugrav = mgh